fmExcense/compositeurdigital.github.io/en/index.md

 Advanced features description for powerusers.

 #### [Kiosk mode](kiosk_mode.md)
-Configuring *Compositeur Digital* in self-service mode.
+Configuring the *Compositeur Digital* in self-service mode.

 #### [cdigital://](cdigital_uri)
-Trigger actions in *Compositeur Digital* from external applications or events such as web pages or NFC tags
+Trigger actions in the *Compositeur Digital* from external applications or events such as web pages or NFC tags